kyleshevlin/blog/src/posts/published/what-ive-learned-from-git-commiting-every-day-for-three-months/index.md

 ---
-date: "2017-08-02"
+date: '2017-08-02'
-slug: "what-ive-learned-from-git-commiting-every-day-for-three-months"
+slug: 'what-ive-learned-from-git-commiting-every-day-for-three-months'
-subtitle: "or Code and the Shackles of Behavioral Psychology"
+subtitle: 'or Code and the Shackles of Behavioral Psychology'
 title: "What I've Learned From Git Commiting Every Day for Three Months"
 ---

+Update: I eventually committed every day for a year.
+I don't think it was worth it.

 I want to say this up front, I did not _intend_ to do this.
 I never had a plan to get a streak of commits going.
 Frankly, I noticed that I had done it naturally for a few weeks and decided to keep it up.
 Now it's kind of at the point where I waver on a daily basis between keeping it going and letting it die.
 I thought I would share some of the things I've learned in that time period.
 Hopefully, with a little humor.